📌 Note:

 To install it, we must first "unlock" the development group of dependencies, install it, and then run it.

-# Enable and install the "development" group of dependencies
+# Unlock the "development" group of dependencies

 bundle config set with 'development'